LeaveNhA/UIST602-DG/README.md

 Install and test the dg language by [original repository](https://github.com/pyos/dg).

+### idg

+In order to run Doge in Jupyter Notebook ecosystem, I wrote a [naive (as a starter) Kernel](https://github.com/LeaveNhA/idg) for Jupyter.
+So, we finally can run Doge as Notebook!

 ## Run

 After meet that requirement, you can run the files by python -m dg #filename, i.e `python -m dg ./W2\ -\ 5\ students.dg`.